 Data from the 2016 UC Graduate Student Well-being Survey show that 23 percent of Berkeley graduate students lack consistent access to nutritious foods.
-If you find yourself needing assistance over the winter break (or at any time of year), here are some options for you.
-You can also stay up-to-date on various organizations’ efforts to combat hunger, malnourishment, and homelessness by subscribing to the Basic Needs Security Newsletter.
+If you find yourself needing assistance over the winter break (or at any time of year), some options for you are shown below.

 UC Berkeley Food Pantry